EDUCBA

 How Can a Company’s Article of Association be Changed?

 • The general meeting is a meeting of the shareholders of the Company.
-A special resolution is a business decision that is approved by at least 75% of the shareholders present in that meeting and voting for the resolution.
+A special resolution is a business decision approved by at least 75% of the shareholders in that meeting and voting for the resolution.
 Alteration requires a special resolution passed by the Company at its general meeting.

 • After such alteration, the changed articles of association need to be sent to the registrar for updating the records.